 Wastewater from Lexmark operations is primarily discharged to local utility systems for treatment.
-Water not discharged to the local utility systems is absorbed into the soil when weather demands require care for landscaping, or evaporated from on-site cooling towers.
-In the first half of 2017 and years prior, some environmentally neutral wastewater was discharged to the Cane Run Creek that flows through the Lexmark property in Lexington, Kentucky.
+Water not discharged to the local utility systems is absorbed into the soil when weather demands require care for landscaping, or evaporated from onsite cooling towers.

-In an effort to prevent negative impacts on the environment, Lexmark has established site-specific pollution prevention plans that encompass compliance with applicable environmental regulations; outline Lexmark's proactive pollution prevention efforts; and address spill prevention, hazardous waste management, recycling, and water quality.
+To prevent negative impacts on the environment, Lexmark has established site-specific pollution prevention plans that encompass compliance with applicable environmental regulations; outline Lexmark's proactive pollution prevention efforts; and address spill prevention, hazardous waste management, recycling, and water quality.
 These plans cover multiple pollution routes, including discharges to ground, air and water.
 Pollution prevention plans are in place at all Lexmark-owned manufacturing and research and development facilities worldwide.

-Lexmark reported no significant spills in 2017.
-In an effort to continually improve our processes, we record and investigate all spills-regardless of size or impact-as directed by site ISO 14001 and OHSAS 18001 management systems and other corrective and preventive action programs.
+Lexmark reported no significant spills in 2019.
+In an effort to continually improve our processes, we record and investigate all spills-regardless of size or impact-as directed by site ISO 14001 and ISO45001/OHSAS 18001 management systems and other corrective and preventive action programs.
 Water discharges (whether planned or unplanned) that are destined for the local utility or nearby bodies of water are closely monitored by site facilities and environmental teams that test for water quality.